EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 	* Right click, click `Select All`, right click, click `Copy`
 	* Press `Ctrl` + `A`, Press `Ctrl` + `C`
 4. Paste the contents of the file into your newly created section
-5. Place ``` at the top and the bottom of the pasted profile, refer to `Dolphin Config 1` as a sample
+5. Place ``` at the top and the bottom of the pasted profile, refer to [Wiimote Motion Controls With Nunchuck](#wiimote-motion-controls-with-nunchuck) as an example
 6. Save the page
 7. You have now successfully shared your profile